Robin Cloud Native Platform Use Cases

 See the Robin value in your environment

-The Robin platform empowers your developers, DBAs, and data scientists to deploy and manage any application pipeline anywhere, on-prem or in the cloud, by providing an “as-a-service” experience.
+The Robin Cloud Native Platform empowers your developers, DBAs, and data scientists to deploy and manage any application pipeline anywhere, on-prem or in the cloud, by providing an “as-a-service” experience.
 Let’s examine a few scenarios of how this would work for you.

 Mistakes happen in the real world when managing complex applications, so the ability to go back to a point in time before the mistake is critical.
 If you are depending on storage-level snapshots, you may be able to restore your data, but not the entire application state.
 With Robin, you can seamlessly travel between different application states (backward and forward), even if the application’s topology and configuration have changed over time.
 With Robin’s application time-travel, your developers are free to run what-if analyses and to quickly and freely collaborate with other teams with the push of a button.